JavaZakariae/Linux-commands/README.md

   - We should not use special symbols: `-`, `@`, `#`, `$`, ...

 `readonly A`: To define a variable `A` as readonly.

+#### variable scopes
+  - There are 3 scopes available for variables:
+    - Session scope.
+    - User scope.
+    - System scope.
+  - Session scope: variables declared in the terminal are said to be session scope, once we close the terminal, all those variables are gone.
+  - User scope: for each user, there is a special file `.bashrc`, variables declared inside this file are available for that user in every session. user scoped variables are not available to other users.
+  - System scope: the variables are availbe to all users of the system.
+To declare system scoped variable, we can declare them inside the following file `/etc/profile`.
+Example: `export global_variable=globalValue`, to validate the changes of the system scope variables we should restart the OS.